No game news to be found here my friends

 Over the weekend of the 13th-15th April, I attended EGX Rezzed as I have done for the past three years.
-With my fourth trip I expected much the same as before, I would leave having played some great games, seen some great developer talks and topped up my inspiration for the next 12 months.
+With my fourth trip, I expected much the same as before, I would leave having played some great games, seen some great developer talks, and topped up my inspiration for the next 12 months.
 Rinse and repeat.

 But this year, something else happened.
-Instead of feeling inspired I felt hopeless.
+Instead of feeling inspired, I felt hopeless.
 Instead of playing games I loitered at the back and didn’t engage.
 I watched as my brother chatted away with other devs and tried out their games but I had no desire to follow suit.

 This year is the first time I have attended feeling like I have messed everything up.
 I have not achieved anything of note.
 My games are rubbish and there was no real prospect of any kind of success on the horizon.
 I am not looking to make millions of pounds, I just want something to be released, work well, play well and sell enough copies to buy me a beer or two.
 That would be enough to keep me moving on.

-I didn’t attend Rezzed on the Sunday, choosing instead to stay at home and do some work, but also to sit at my desk and think everything over.
+I didn’t attend Rezzed on Sunday, choosing instead to stay at home and do some work, but also to sit at my desk and think everything over.
 Can I really do this?
 Is it all worth it?
 Am I just kidding myself?
-I didn’t come to any definitive answers on those questions but one thing I did realise is that I am not helping myself.
-Yes I am working hard when it comes to making games, but what does that matter if nobody knows about it?
+I didn’t come to any definitive answers to those questions but one thing I did realise is that I am not helping myself.
+Yes, I am working hard when it comes to making games, but what does that matter if nobody knows about it?

 I am not exactly a shy person in real life but when it comes to the online interaction I observe every day in the game dev community, I freeze up and can’t seem to do it.
 Promoting myself seems weird.
 Chatting to other devs about their works seems weird.
-I can only assume that people who stream themselves working on their game are massively drunk at all times of the day.
+I can only assume that people who stream themselves working on their games are massively drunk at all times of the day.